OXID-eSales/graphql-base-module/docs/consuming/PlaceOrder.rst

         }
     }

-Now that you now about the available options, you can set the desired delivery option.
+Now that you know about the available options, you can set the desired delivery option.

 .. code-block:: graphql